The Complete Guide to Build a Full Blown Multilanguage Website with Nuxt.js

 now command in your terminal.

 You will get a unique URL which you can then link via

 now alias to your custom domain.

 IMPORTANT: For the deployment of the Nuxt.js application on the Now.sh v2 you need to use

 @nuxtjs/now-builder provided by Nuxt.js core team.

 It's incredibly easy to build a full-blown website with Nuxt.js and it comes with a great ecosystem.
 I really like the way Nuxt.js abstracts common tasks you normally do in the Webpack configuration.
-It feels like a little bit Ruby on Rails where conventions go over configuration.
+It feels a little bit like Ruby on Rails where conventions go over configuration.
 For big projects, these conventions make it easy to onboard new team members and make the projects a lot more maintainable.